 how does a company do that?

 Bridgette Chambers: Well here's some exciting stuff.
-We're
+We're looking at 15,000

 people between Sapphire now and annual conference, so I think people